munabedan/Runn/README.md

-# Runn - A Python Task Runner
+# Runn - A task runner of sorts

 Runn is a powerful and flexible task runner, designed to automate repetitive and time-consuming tasks.
 It is written in Python, making it easy to use and integrate into your existing workflows.